Trusted WordPress tutorials, when you need them most.

 How to Disable the Language Switcher on WordPress Login Screen

-Do you want to disable the language switcher on the WordPress login screen?
+Now, the question is: how do you disable the language switcher on the WordPress login screen?

-In this article, we’ll show you how to disable the language switcher dropdown on the WordPress login screen.
+We have explored various methods and discovered the top plugins that make this process easy and effective.
+In this article, we will explain how to disable the language switcher on your WordPress login screen.

 How to disable the language switcher on WordPress login screen